Ring of Kerry is a scenic road through majestic landscapes

 How long does it take to drive the Ring of Kerry?

-Plan around 3.5 hours to complete the drive without any stop.
+Plan about 3.5 hours to complete the drive without any stop.
+However, due its beauty, it will take a day to drive, especially if you stop at many of the sights along the way.
 Ring of Kerry is probably the most visited attraction in Ireland outside of Dublin and Knock.
 The road winds past pristine beaches, medieval ruins, mountains and lakes, with ever-changing views of the island-dotted Atlantic.